 Now it seems to me that the only reason why someone would teach, believe and worship the first of these is that they also are obsessed with power and control and they have every intention of using religion to manipulate, intimidate and lord it over other people.

 And what does evolution have to do with this.
 The watchmaker designer God is consistent with the first of these because all he intends to create are tools to serve him.
 But in evolution we have self-organization rather than design and this fits with the second of these who seeks those with whom He can share.
 As equals?
 Hardly!
-He is infinite and we are finite, accept perhaps in our ability accept and receive all that God has to give to us in an eternal relationship of love between parent and child.
+He is infinite and we are finite, except perhaps in our ability to accept and receive all that God has to give to us in an eternal relationship of love between parent and child.

 And what does this have to do with Christianity?
 Well you see… there is this story… of a God who set aside everything of power and control to become a helpless human infant to grow up among us and then to suffer at our hands and give His life for our sake so that we can see Him as He truly is and what He really values – not power but love, not control but freedom.